mc-carlessi/mysql-js-workshop/sql-store-programming/sql-store-programming.md

 In this lab, you will:

-- Understand how MySQL Shell works
+- Recap SQL store programming

 ### Prerequisites